gdotgordon/site_word_freq/README.md

 increasing channel buffer size or goroutines would still eventually hit a wall for larger sites.
 A single Go program on a laptop is far from the ideal web crawler, but hopefully the program demonstrates some good Go design concepts.

-In examining the heap profile, we note that refining some the code that deals with lines scanned from the various HTTP pages is an area that should be considered for optimization.
+In examining the heap profile, we note that the code that parses the lines scanned from the various HTTP pages is a hotspot that has consequently been optimized some.
+In terms of CPU, unsurprisingly, the synchronization mechanisms use significant time, as does the regular expression parser that extracts words (space separators are not sufficient to parse words).

 One of the challenges in implementing a recursive-style algorithm such as a crawler using a fixed thread pool is determining when the